 Until the first time it poured.

-1. Find a good car wash.
 Skip the drive-in car washes.
-In this case it pays for a hand-scrub.
-Tip for extras such as interior or ramp cleaning.
+In this case, it pays for a hand scrub.
+It’s also worth it to tip for extras such as interior and ramp cleaning.

-2. Rocks, sticks and other debris can collect where a floor ramp pulls in and out.
 We even found a writing pen!
 Keep this area free of debris.
-Use a scrub-brush and liquid dish soap for the ramp, and remember the sides.
+Use a scrub brush and liquid dish soap for the ramp, and don’t forget to clean the sides.

-3. Smelly odors?
-No problem.
-Keep one or two packets of baking soda in the car, which lift odors.
-Replace every few days for strong odors.
+Keep one or two packets of baking soda in the car, which lifts odors.
+Replace the packets every few days if you’re trying to get rid of a strong odor.

-4. Clean the hard to reach areas, such as the divots for the tie-down and seat belt holders, cup holders, and any other areas that collect dirt.
+This includes the divots for the tie-down and seat belt holders, cup holders, and any other areas that collect dirt.
+You’ll want to clean these out more often instead of letting the dirt build-up.

-6. Be mindful about where you get in and out of the ramp.
-During storms, we pull the van out into the street so Barton gets in from the end of the driveway.
-Use hazard lights to indicate where you are to other drivers.
+For example, during storms, we pull the van out into the street so Barton can get in from the end of the driveway.
+That way, dirt and mud tracks are less likely to make their way into the van.
+Be sure to use hazard lights to indicate where you are to other drivers for safety reasons.

-Keeping your van clean is as important as vehicle maintenance.
+Keeping your van clean is just as important as vehicle maintenance.

 One warm Saturday, I pulled the ladder out to wash crêpe myrtle blossoms off the top of the MV-1.
 Shortly after, we got into a water fight with the water hose.
-It felt great knowing we were taking care of the van that gets us from here to there everyday.
+It felt great knowing we were taking care of the van that gets us from here to there every day.

 Find your perfect Wheelchair Van